thegli/yfquotes-cinnamon-desklet/README.md

 * change data retrieval to alternative url from Yahoo Finance

 Known Limitations:
 * quotes list cannot be edited in the desklet's configuration dialog.
-TODO document workaround
+As a workaround, export the configuration using the standard desklet settings menu to a (json) file, then edit the file with your favorite text editor, and finally import the configuration file again.

 ## Credits
 Based on the desklet source code from [fthuin](https://github.com/fthuin/yahoofinance-cinnamon-desklet).